Maghnie/docs/developers/mqtt-api/specification.md

 ## Fair use

-We as aedifion give our best to ensure seamless scalability and highest availability of our MQTT services.
+We as aedifion give our best to ensure seamless scalability and the highest availability of our MQTT services.
 Since we give priority to a clean and simple user experience, we currently do not enforce any rate limits on the MQTT ingress and egress.
 Deliberately, this allows you to send bursts of data, e.g., to import a batch of historical data.

 This being said, we will negotiate a quota with each customer that we consider the basis of fair use of our MQTT services.
 In favor of your user experience, this quota will be monitored but not strictly enforced. aedifion reserves the right to technically enforce the fair use quota on repeated violations without prior notice.